 At the end of the season, data from the three sub-systems were compiled and analyzed by potential contamination event.
 A potential contamination event was defined as any instance where plastic material was removed from the dispersing cylinders.
 In some cases, the plastic material was removed from the cylinders before still images of the plastic on the dispersing cylinders were captured.
 In many cases, the plastic removed from the dispersing cylinders contained at least one RFID tag that identified the originating module.
 Using the RFID tag recovered from the plastic, the module serial number was searched in the module processing log from the RFID Feeder Bridge system to see when the module was placed on the feeder.
-Using the scan date/time from the processing log, the video data from the NVR system was extracted and viewed to determine what may have caused the potential contamination event on the dispersing cylinders, the color of the plastic was used to search the processing log prior to the time the material was removed from the cylinders and review the NVR video data for modules with matching color.
+Using the scan date/time from the processing log, the video data from the NVR system was extracted and viewed to determine what may have caused the potential contamination event on the dispersing cylinders.
+In cases where the module serial number could not be retrieved from the plastic removed from the dispersing cylinders, the color of the plastic was used to search the processing log prior to the time the material was removed from the cylinders and review the NVR video data for modules with matching color.